redlegjed/test_measure_process_lib/README.md

 ## Example usage

-Before explaining the inner workings of the framework this section runs through a hypothetical example to show how the classes are used at the top level.
+Before explaining the inner workings of TMPL this section runs through a hypothetical example to show how the classes are used at the top level.

 Suppose a _TestManager_ has been defined that has objects for setting *temperature and pressure*.
 It also has three measurement objects defined called *calibrate_scales, MeasureVolume and MeasureMass*.